 There’s the real, actual pistachio nuts, then there’s pistachio pudding mix.
 Different, but sort of the same.

 “Pistachio pudding” should really be its own designated flavor, separate and apart from pistachio nuts.
-Yes, the flavor is artificial, but it’s stronger and sweeter than pistachio nuts, and it has an almond/amaretto flavor that is so perfectly complementary.
+Yes, the flavor is artificial, but it’s stronger and sweeter, and it has an almond/amaretto flavor that is so perfectly complementary.

-The pistachio pudding mix flavor is soft and delicate, but sweet and almond-y in this cheesecake.
-Soft, but still strong and flavorful.
+The pistachio pudding mix flavor is soft and delicate, but sweet and almond-y in this Amaretto Pistachio Cheesecake.
+Soft, but still potent.
 Hard to explain.
 Lots of pistachioness shines in my favorite dense, but creamy and rich cheesecake base, and a hint of amaretto liqueur and almond extract to help highlight the pistachio!

-The graham cracker crust is thick, buttery, sweet, slightly salty, and no-bake!
+The graham cracker crust in this Amaretto Pistachio Cheesecake is thick, buttery, sweet, slightly salty, and no-bake!
 Store-bought graham cracker crusts always seem so stale and flavorless, so make it from scratch.
 It only takes a few minutes, and it’s worth it.
-I added finely ground almonds to the graham cracker crust so that it would add a boost of flavor to the amaretto in the cheesecake!
+I added finely ground almonds to the graham cracker crust so that it would add a boost of flavor to the amaretto in this Amaretto Pistachio Cheesecake!